EN

 There are certain signs that make it very easy to spot lipoedema from its appearance:

-• Both legs and/or arms are of disproportionate size, feet and hands are slim and not swollen.
+• Both legs and/or arms are of disproportionate size, feet and hands are slim and not affected by lipoedema.

-• The body looks as if put together the wrong way.
-The upper body is relatively slender, but buttocks, hips and legs and/or arms are significantly more voluminous.
+• The body looks as if it is put together the wrong way.
+The upper body is relatively slender, but legs, buttocks, hips and/or arms are significantly more voluminous.

 • Clothing sizes for upper and lower body differ significantly.